Areopagus: History

-The Areopagus continued to function as a body of former archons in Roman times.
+The Areopagus Council continued to function as a body of former archons in Roman times.
 After Sulla's capture of Athens in 86/87 BC and subsequent restructuring of the city's political structure, it was elevated to one of the most prestigious and politically powerful institutions in Athens.
 The Roman statesman Cicero once said of the council, "when one says 'the Athenian state is ruled by the council,' the words 'of the Areopagus' are omitted."

 Acts 17:16-34 prominently features the Areopagus as the setting for the Apostle Paul's Areopagus sermon during his visit to Athens, notably leading to the conversion of Dionysius the Areopagite.
-However, it is unclear whether Paul gave his speech before the Areopagus council in the setting of a judicial investigation or trial, or on the physical location of the Areopagus hill as an informal speech.
-Additionally, the Areopagus likely would not have met on the actual Areopagus hill by the time of Paul's visit, but rather in the agora or the Stoa Basileios.
+However, it is unclear whether Paul gave his speech before the Areopagus Council in the setting of a judicial investigation or trial, or on the physical location of the Areopagus hill as an informal speech.
+The Areopagus Council likely would not have met on the actual Areopagus hill by the time of Paul's visit, but rather in the agora or in the Stoa Basileios.

-The Areopagus ceased operation as a political council by at least the early 5th century AD, according to Theodoret of Cyrus.
+The Areopagus had ceased operation as a political council by at least the early 5th century AD, according to Theodoret of Cyrus.

-After its closure, the Areopagus hill was inhabited by various houses and dwellings while under Byzantine rule.
-The only buildings of note on the hill during this time included a church and monastery both dedicated to Dionysios the Areopagite.
+After the closure of the council, the Areopagus hill was occupied by various houses and dwellings while under Byzantine rule.
+Buildings of note on the hill during this time included a church and monastery, both dedicated to Dionysius the Areopagite.

 The term "Areopagus" also refers to the judicial body of aristocratic origin that subsequently formed the higher court of modern Greece.

-Near the Areopagus was also constructed the basilica of Dionysius Areopagites.
+Near the Areopagus was also constructed in the mid-19th century AD by the Roman Catholic Church the Cathedral Basilica of St. Dionysius the Areopagite.